Aston Barrett Jr

+In the 2024 film Bob Marley: One Love, as an actor, Barrett plays the part of his father, Aston "Family Man" Barrett.
+The film's credits also list him three times as a musician, for playing three different instruments on the soundtrack.

 Early years

 Born in Kingston, Jamaica, he grew up in a mixed cultured family which was part Rastafari and part Christian.

-He first became aware of his family’s fame while watching television at the age of 4, when he saw The Wailers performing their 1979 concert in Santa Barbara.
+He first became aware of his family's fame while watching television at the age of 4, when he saw The Wailers performing their 1979 concert in Santa Barbara.
 Later, he grew up seeing pictures of Bob Marley and hearing his music, and soon realized his significance in reggae music and popularity.

 Aston started playing the bass at a very young age, following in the footsteps of his father, Aston ‘Familyman’ Barrett, and trying to emulate his style.
 His father quickly started teaching him how to play this instrument; beginning a mentor-student relationship that would continue for years.

-When he was seven years he joined his first band, meanwhile his father continued to mentor him until Aston moved to the United States, after finishing 5th grade.
+When he was seven years old he joined his first band, and his father continued to mentor him until Aston moved to the United States, after finishing 5th grade.

-Living with his sister in Miami, he joined his school’s jazz band, and started to play drums in order to improve his repertoire of skills.
+Living with his sister in Miami, he joined his school's jazz band, and started to play drums in order to improve his repertoire of skills.